 AUTOMATIC PUMP CONTROLLERS: Automatic Pump Controllers make it possible to operate a rainwater system without a large pressure tank, pressure switch, and float switch.
-In the simplest design, the bottom inlet connects to the pump, the top outlet connects to the plumbing system, and the pump is plugged into the controller which is in turn plugged into an electrical receptacle.
-When a faucet is opened, the controller senses the drop in line pressure and instantly turns on the pump to repressurize the line.
+In the simplest RainSpringPro-K design, the bottom inlet connects to the pump, the top outlet connects to the plumbing system, and the pump is plugged into the controller which is in turn plugged into an electrical receptacle.
+When a faucet is opened, the controller senses the drop in line pressure and instantly turns on the pump to re-pressurize the line.
 If no water is available, the controller shuts down the pump to prevent dry-run damage.

-We offer four pump controllers.
-The low-cost PumpControl-Compact is a 1" controller that is ideal for use with our consumer RainDiver-Pressure and RainSpring-Pressure pumps.
-For our professional pumps we recommend the basic PumpControl-Simplex, or our most advanced single-phase controller the PumpControl-PF that features a built-in pressure tank and digital monitoring of pressure, current, and motor power factor.
-For three-phase versions of the RainDiver-Pro, RainSpring-Pro and RainSpring-HiFlo pumps, we offer the variable-frequency drive PumpControlPro-VFD.
+We offer five pump controllers.
+The low-cost PumpControl is a 1" controller that is ideal for use with our manual consumer pumps.
+It features a pressure gauge on the side that shows the line pressure and is helpful in identifying water leaks.
+For our professional pumps we recommend the PumpControl-HD, PumpControlPro, or our most advanced single-phase controller the PumpControlPro-PR that features a built-in pressure regulator for optimal system control.
+For three-phase versions of the RainSpringPro-S and all RainSpringPro-K pumps, we offer the state-of-the-art PumpControlPro-VFD.
+Although systems with automatic pump controllers do not require a pressure tank, a small pressure tank is recommended for systems operating building water supply systems.